A New York shopping guide

 Shop in Soho

-Don’t forget to check out the stores in Soho, one of the city’s quintessential shopping districts.
+No New York shopping guide would be complete without mentioning the stores in Soho, one of the city’s quintessential fashion districts.
 Broadway houses tons of big brands such as Nike and Prada.
 But don’t stop there.
 Be sure to hit Greene Street, Elizabeth Street, Wooster, and West Broadway.
+Did you know that there’s a Bloomingdale’s in Soho?
+It’s located at 504 Broadway.

 Shop on Orchard Street